preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/read-knowledge-articles/index.rst

 **(This documentation is just started.
 More will be added soon).**

+A Community can be set up several ways but normally all coleagues can read all knowledge articles in all Communities in the tenant.

 A start page for Knowledge articles can look like this:

 .. image:: knowledge-start.png